 “Victims of sexual assault have already faced incredible trauma,” said YWCA USA interim CEO Casey Harden.
 “When they make the courageous decision to come forward, they deserve—at the very least—to be believed.
 Ms. Jackson has done considerable harm by continuing to legitimize the myth that the majority of sexual assault reports are lies.
 This illustrates once again how crucial it is that we have women in leadership who stand up for and with other women.
 We must continue to believe survivors and champion women leaders who do the same.”

 Yes, the YWCA says it believes all victims—but will that belief extend to victims that claim their abuse occurred at the YWCA itself?

-YMCA Sexual Assault Lawsuits
+YMCA Sexual Abuse Lawsuits

-Litigation regarding the YMCA and YWCA’s liability for sexual assault has already commenced.
+Litigation regarding the YMCA and YWCA’s liability for sexual abuse has already commenced.
 In one lawsuit, a former North Carolina YMCA counselor invited boys on trips, and, once away at a YMCA facility and while acting as a YMCA employee, he sexually abused the innocent boys.
 This YMCA employee, Michael Todd Pegram, perpetrated these crimes throughout the 1990s and early 2000s.